barissokat/blackboard/README.md

 # Build A Laravel App With TDD

 ### Blackboard:
-This project is for educational porpuses only.
-Pull request are welcome!
-Thank you for your cooperation.
+This is an open-source forum that was built and maintained from Laracasts.com.
+This project is for educational purposes only.